lucianodw/react-animal-puzzle/README.md

 A chess-like game forcing you to get from the start to the finish by transforming into different animals which would allow you to bypass certain obstacles.

+GAME IS CURRENTLY IN DEVELOPMENT...

+You can demo at:
+animals.ddwenterprises.com